-Reliability wise, I’d put it above the Mark IV and below the Victory, and looks-wise, I’d put it at the top of the heap, but you may think differently.
-That’s fine, this is America and you’re absolutely free to be wrong.
+Reliability-wise, I’d put it above the Mark IV and below the Victory.
+Looks-wise, I’d put it at the top of the heap.

-All in all, it was an excellent little gun save one thing: it only worked when it felt like it, and overly-tight tolerances meant you got maybe one mag of reliable function out of it before it needed to be cleaned again.
+All in all, it was an excellent little gun save one thing…it only worked when it felt like it, and overly tight tolerances meant you got one mag of reliable function out of it before it needed cleaning.

-In DA mode, you’ll be dealing with a stiff but smooth 11lb trigger pull, and with the hammer back you’ll get an incredibly crips break right at 4lbs of pressure.
+In DA mode, you’ll be dealing with a stiff but smooth 11-pound trigger pull.
+With the hammer back, you’ll get an incredible crisp break at 4 pounds of pressure.

-The slide serrations also make it easy for those with low hand strength to rack in a round, and the sights, while kind of a cheap polymer, are more than accurate enough for self-defense distances.
+The slide serrations also make it easy for those with low hand strength to rack a round.
+Though the sights are a cheap polymer, they’re more than accurate enough for self-defense distances.

 5. Heritage Rough Rider .22

-The single action and loading-gate design means you have to pull back (or fan) the hammer for each shot and load and unload each round individually.
-No speed loaders, no slapping an ejection rod to spit all six spent shells to the ground at once.
+The single action and loading-gate design mean you have to pull back (or fan) the hammer for each shot — loading and unloading each round individually.

-All in all, it’s a very slow-paced, almost zen experience to shoot one, and you can really stretch a box of ammo for several afternoons at the range.
+All in all, it’s a very slow-paced, almost zen experience to shoot one.
+You can really stretch a box of ammo for several afternoons at the range.

-Yeah, it’ll shoot snakes or discourage predators of the two and four-legged variety, and it’ll certainly make a good training tool for youngins and new shooters, but fun is what this gun is all about.
+Yeah, it’ll shoot snakes or discourage predators of the two and four-legged variety.
+It’ll certainly make a good training tool for youngins and new shooters, but fun is what this gun is all about.

 6. Ruger GP-100 .22